rufuspollock-okfn/dataexplorer/README.md

 If you are running or nginx or apache on your local machine setting up an alias like this to your local src directory should be easy.
+Also if you have python installed , you can run SimpleHTTPServer from src 's parent directory.

+    python -m  SimpleHTTPServer 80

 ### Github Login